braedynl/CSE231-020-SS20/README.md

 Want to become a TA/ULA for a CSE course?
 You can apply [here](https://www.cse.msu.edu/Resources/EmploymentStudents.php).
 Undergraduate students wanting to become a ULA for CSE231 must complete CSE232 - Introduction to Programming II to be recruited.

 How do people usually perform in this course?
-If you've ever wondered, you can look at the performance statistics [here](https://msugrades.com/course/CSE/231/RICHARD_J_ENBODY).
+If you've ever wondered, you can look at past performance statistics [here](https://msugrades.com/course/CSE/231/RICHARD_J_ENBODY).